fbrowther/Predicting-Myopia-in-Children-Employing-Unsupervised-Machine-Learning/README.md

 ![DR](https://github.com/fbrowther/Unsupervised-Machine-Learning---Predicting-Myopia/blob/main/Images/tSNE.png)

 The dimentionality of the dataset was reduced using PCA and t-SNE methods.
 In order to instantiate the PCA model, n_components=0.90 was specified which retained 90% explained variance.
-However it did reduce the features from 14 to 10.
+However, it did reduced the features from 14 to 10.
 This dimentionality was further reduced using t-SNE analysis (employing the PCA_features).
-However, this step did not result in any distinguishable clusters that can be further refined to predict if Myopia was present or not.
+However, this step did not result in any distinguishable clusters (as shown in figure) that can used to predict if Myopia was present or not.

 #### (2) Kmeans and Elbow Curve

 ![EC](https://github.com/fbrowther/Unsupervised-Machine-Learning---Predicting-Myopia/blob/main/Images/Elbow.png)

 Kmeans Clustering was carried out on a number of possible clusters (ranging from 1-10) to determine which n_clusters would allow for the inertia to flatten.
 The elbow curve showed that n_clusters = 3 would be a good number to retrain the data.
-However this also failed to identify (distinguishable) clusters within the dataset.
+However, this step also failed to identify (distinguishable) clusters within the dataset.

-#### (3) Hyperparameter tuning using Initialization (KMeans++ and Random)
+#### (3) Hyperparameter tuning using Initialization
-Hyperparameter tuning was attempted using initialization and this analysis retured the value of inertia that was only able to identify "single" cluster.
+Hyperparameter tuning was attempted using initialization employing 'KMeans++' and 'Random' and this analysis returned the value of inertia that was only able to display a "single" cluster.

 #### (4) Hierarchial Clustering